contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Church assistance is intended to help members develop independence, not dependence.
 Any assistance given should strengthen members in their efforts to become self-reliant.

 When providing Church assistance, leaders follow the principles in sections [22.4.1 through 22.4.5](22-providing-for-temporal-needs.md#2241-encourage-personal-and-family-responsibility).
+See [In the Lord’s Way: Caring for Members Who Have Temporal or Emotional Needs](https://www.churchofjesuschrist.org/callings/welfare-self-reliance/caring-for-temporal-needs) for examples of how to apply these principles.

 Bishoprics and clerks review the video “[Sacred Funds, Sacred Responsibilities](https://www.churchofjesuschrist.org/help/support/record-keeping/finance/financial-training-lessons/sacred-funds)” at least once a year.

+22:58

+Sacred Funds, Sacred Responsibilities

 Principles for Providing Church Assistance